Confessions of an Adderall Addict

 “You can’t part the three of us once we got a hold…”

 Today my life still revolves around that orange bottle of amphetamines.
 Whenever I attempt to endure a sober fate similar to Rose’s, the withdrawals come.
-Withdrawals are ruthless and relentless, a form of punishment that seems to be a work of karma, smacking you with all the wrongdoings and years of abuse, how I took for it all for granted and they were there to remind me.
-They found me in my bed, knowing sleep was my only escape, and woke me with cold sweats and restless leg.
-They crept deep in my muscles and veins, tugging and gnawing at them, sending my body into an endless cycle of tossing and turning in a helpless attempt to release them.
-They tugged on my heart, pulling it into the pit of my stomach only to shoot it back into my throat, inducing vomiting and uncontrollable tremours.
+Withdrawals are ruthless and relentless, a form of punishment that seems to be a work of karma, smacking you with all the wrongdoings and years of abuse.
+The withdrawrals made me realise that I’d taken it all for granted.
+They found me in my bed, knowing sleep was my only escape, and woke me with cold sweats and restless legs.
+They crept deep in my muscles and veins, tugging and gnawing at them, sending my body into endless cycles of tossing and turning in a helpless attempt to release them.
+They tugged on my heart, pulling it into the pit of my stomach only to shoot it back into my throat, inducing vomiting and uncontrollable tremors.
 Even with nothing left to throw up, the withdrawals stabbed my sides and stomach cramps, sending me hurdling over my bed, dry heaving in the thick air.
 My body was suddenly hypersensitive to noises and sensations.
 I started hearing cracks in the walls and felt every drip of sweat.

 This is when the reality of drugs sets in.
 This is the real party.
 No Rose, no Aerosmith, no skipping through crowded rooms.
 It’s now tossing and turning, sleepless nights with trailing thoughts and missing the ironic freedom of having control over how addiction punishes you.